Divya-DB08/SALES-ANALYSIS-OF-ACCESSORIES-ORDERS-AND-REVENUE/README.md

 Category-wise Revenue (Bar Chart): Shows the revenue distribution across different product categories.
 This helps understand which categories are driving the most sales.
 Implied Geographic Visualizations: In an interactive dashboard, geographic data would likely be visualized using maps or charts:
 Map: Showing sales performance by country/territory, with color gradients or markers to indicate revenue levels.
-Bar charts or other charts: Comparing sales performance across different countries or territories.1 1.
+Bar charts or other charts: Comparing sales performance across different countries or territories.
-GitHub - pmrk2000/Tableau-Project-Comparison-of-Region-Based-on-Sales.

-github.com

 Analysis and Interpretation Potential: